 We accrue for costs related to a legal obligation associated with the retirement of a tangible long-lived asset that results from the acquisition, construction, development, or the normal operation of the long-lived asset.
 The obligation to perform the asset retirement activity is not conditional even though the timing or method may be conditional.
-Identified conditional asset retirement obligations include asbestos abatement and remediation of soil contamination beneath current and previously divested facilities.
+Identified conditional asset retirement obligations include asbestos abatement and remediation of soil contamination beneath current and previously divested facilities and lease restoration costs.
 We estimate conditional asset retirement obligations using site-specific knowledge and historical industry expertise.
-There have been no significant changes in liabilities incurred, liabilities settled, accretion expense, or revisions in estimated cash flows for the years ended September 30, 2022, 2021, and 2020.
-Conditional asset retirement obligations, net of related expected recoveries, were \$24.6 million and \$23.6 million as of September 30, 2022 and 2021, respectively.
+There have been no significant changes in liabilities incurred, liabilities settled, accretion expense, or revisions in estimated cash flows for the years ended September 30, 2023, 2022, and 2021.
+Conditional asset retirement obligations, net of related expected recoveries, were \$38.8 million and \$24.6 million as of September 30, 2023 and 2022, respectively.